kevin-logan/libglua/README.md

 This will pass along both the parameters and print the string result!

 ### Using an overloaded C++ function in Lua
-Unfortunately, when a function (or method) is overloaded, we can no longer deduce the parameter types automatically, and the macros `REGISTER_TO_LUA` and `REGISTER_CLASS_TO_LUA` won't be able to bind those functions/methods.
+Unfortunately, when a function (or method) is overloaded, we can no longer deduce the parameter types automatically, and the macros `REGISTER_TO_GLUA` and `REGISTER_CLASS_TO_GLUA` won't be able to bind those functions/methods.

-When this occurs, you must resolve the overload for glua, and instead use `Glua::RegisterCallable` or `Glua::RegisterMethod` directly.
+When this occurs, you must resolve the overload for glua, and instead use `GluaBase::RegisterCallable` or `GluaBase::RegisterMethod` directly.

 Given the following functions:
 ```C++